 Saudi Arabia: Specialised Criminal Court Sentences Man to Death after Severely Flawed Trial

-On 1 June 2016, the Specialised Criminal Court (SCC) of Riyadh sentenced Mounir Aal Adam to death after admitting confessions made under torture into evidence.
-On 16 August 2016, Alkarama raised his case with the Special Rapporteur on Summary Executions (SUMEX), calling for her urgent intervention with the Saudi authorities to demand that the death penalty Mounir was sentenced to not be applied.
+On 28 July 2016, the Specialised Criminal Court (SCC) of Riyadh sentenced Abdelkarim Al Hawaj to death after a flawed trial in which, confessions made under torture were admitted as sole evidence.
+On 24 November 2016, Alkarama raised his case with the Special Rapporteur on Summary Executions (SUMEX), calling for her intervention with the Saudi authorities to demand the repeal of Abdelkarim’s death sentence.

-The Specialised Criminal Court was established in 2008 by the Ministry of Interior (MoI) to try cases of terrorism under the 2013 law on Terrorism and its Financing.
-Its judges are chosen by the MoI and it has repeatedly been used for prosecuting political dissent.
+The Specialised Criminal Court was established in 2008 by the Ministry of Interior (MoI) to try cases of terrorism under the 2013 Law on Terrorism and its Financing.
+Its judges are chosen by the MoI and it has repeatedly been used for prosecuting political dissidents and human rights defenders.
 Trials before the SCC are distinguished by violations of legal safeguards and fair trial guarantees.

-Concerned about the fate of Mounir Aal Adam and the Court's decision after a flawed trial, Alkarama referred the case to the Special Rapporteur on Summary Executions, Dr Agnes Callamard, asking her urgent intervention with the Saudi authorities to stop Mounir's execution and provide him with a fair re-trial that would not admit into evidence confessions made under torture.
-Alkarama also requested that the Saudi authorities launch an independent investigation into all allegations of torture and that those found responsible be prosecuted in accordance with Saudi Arabia's international obligations under the Convention against Torture (CAT) accessed in 1997.
+Concerned about the fate of Abdelkarim and the Court’s decision after a flawed trial, Alkarama referred the case to the Special Rapporteur on Summary Executions, Dr Agnes Callamard, asking her urgent intervention with the Saudi authorities to urge them to allow Abdelkarim to use his right to appeal the decision and to refrain from enforcing the death penalty against him, to which he was sentenced after a flawed trial.
+We further asked the Special Rapporteur to request the Saudi Authorities to guarantee Abdelkarim a fair re-trial, in which forced confessions will not be admitted into evidence.
+Alkarama also requested that the Saudi authorities launch an independent investigation into all allegations of torture and that those found responsible be prosecuted in accordance with Saudi Arabia’s international obligations under the Convention against Torture (CAT) accessed in 1997.

 For more information or an interview, please contact email@example.com (Dir: +41 22 734 1008).